qiongl-CTDS/jupyter-notebook-tools/README.md

 Additional information on creating `custom tempaltes for nbconvert` can be found [HERE](https://nbconvert.readthedocs.io/en/latest/customizing.html)

+*Note*: These templates have been tested with Python3.7 and 3.8

 ## How to
 - Assuming that both **jupyter notebook and nbconvert** have been installed successfully, copy the the `converted_html_examples/` folder to local.